 Interest income, net increased \$2.7 million, from income of \$0.3 million for the year ended December 31, 2022, to \$3.0 million for the year ended December 31, 2023.
-Interest income, net includes interest income from cash equivalents and investments, net of interest on borrowings associated with our Innovation Credit from Rijksdienst voor Ondernemend Nederland, lease interest and negative interest on cash deposits held at financial institutions in 2022.
+Interest income, net includes interest on borrowings associated with our Innovation Credit from Rijksdienst voor Ondernemend Nederland, lease interest and negative interest on cash deposits held at financial institutions in 2022, net of interest income from cash equivalents and investments.